 - Dull, muted ache covering a larger region and lasting long periods of time

-- Typically experienced by pregnant women, people with a sedentary lifestyle, those recovering from major spinal injuries or surgery.
+- Typically experienced by pregnant women, people with a sedentary lifestyle such as those working at a desk, either in an office or at home, those recovering from major spinal injuries or surgery.

 - A type of chronic pain that does not have an identifiable cause from injury or other conditions affecting the structural integrity of the spine